-As of December 31, 2021, we had total consolidated debt outstanding of approximately \$123.8 million, collateralized by substantially all of the Company's assets, including rights to future commissions.
+As of December 31, 2022, we had total consolidated debt outstanding of approximately \$94.4 million, collateralized by substantially all of the Company's assets, including rights to future commissions.
+In the year ended December 31, 2022, we had debt servicing costs of \$34.4 million, \$4.4 million of which was attributable to scheduled principal payments, \$25.0 million, net, was attributable to principal payments related to the revolving credit facility (see "Note 9.
+Debt" in the consolidated financial statements included herein) and \$5.0 million of which was attributable to interest.
 In the year ended December 31, 2021, we had debt servicing costs of \$5.4 million, \$1.9 million of which was attributable to scheduled principal payments, \$0.7 million was attributable to principal payments related to refinancing of existing indebtedness (see "Note 9.
 Debt" in the consolidated financial statements included herein) and \$2.9 million of which was attributable to interest.
-In the year ended December 31, 2020, we had debt servicing costs of \$30.1 million, \$1.5 million of which was attributable to scheduled principal payments, \$26.3 million was attributable to principal payments related to refinancing of existing indebtedness (see "Note 9.
-Debt" in the consolidated financial statements included herein) and \$2.3 million of which was attributable to interest.
 The level of debt we have outstanding during any period could adversely affect our financial flexibility.
 We also bear risk at the time debt matures.
-Our ability to make interest and principal payments, to refinance our debt obligations and to fund our planned capital expenditures will depend on our ability to generate cash from operations.
-Our ability to generate cash from operations is, to a certain extent, subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control, such as an environment of rising interest rates.
+Our ability to make interest and principal payments, to refinance our debt obligations and to fund our planned capital expenditures will depend on our ability to generate cash from operations is, to a certain extent, subject to general economic, financial, competitive, legislative, regulatory and other factors that are beyond our control, such as an environment of rising interest rates.
 The need to service our indebtedness will also reduce our ability to use cash for other purposes, including working capital, dividends to stockholders, acquisitions, capital expenditures, share repurchases, and general corporate purposes.
 If we cannot service our indebtedness, we may have to take actions such as selling assets, seeking additional equity or reducing or delaying capital expenditures, strategic acquisitions, and investments, any of which could impede the implementation of our business strategy or prevent us from entering into transactions that would otherwise benefit our business.
 Additionally, we may not be able to effect such actions, if necessary, on favorable terms, or at all.
 We may not be able to refinance any of our indebtedness on favorable terms, or at all.